Mamumimi/safer_polymorphing/README.md

 Improves the polymorph experience by making it so your allies and homing projectiles won't betray you, probably.

 Not currently working as intended, because I tried using ModTextFileSetContent() outside of init.
 Instead I will need to duplicate every faction via OnModPostInit() into poly_$faction and hot-swap the poly'd player between them.
+An extra faction will likely have to be made for plague rats and any modded functions that increase player-faction relations.

-This works by making a new faction and filling its relations stats with the best of Player and the polymorph target.
-This means you won't lose the friendliness from your allies, rats (plage rats perk), or your polymorph target faction.
+This was supposed to work by making a new faction and filling its relations stats with the best of Player and the polymorph target dynamically.
+This meant you wouldn't lose the friendliness from your allies, rats (plage rats perk), or your polymorph target faction.
 It doesn't mean those things can't hurt you.

 There's a slight caveat with the homing safety: your projectiles will home in on you for 1 frame.
-This shouldn't be a problem unless you stack homing modifiers.
+This shouldn't be a problem unless you stack homing modifiers or use projectile area teleport.
+Maybe I'll look into this later.

 Untested in multiplayer but it'll probably work fine.